mgadda/hytale-server-kit/local/README.md

 When Hytale releases an update:

 1. Launch the Hytale client (this updates your local files)
-2. Rebuild the Docker image:
+2. Run build to copy updated files:
    ```bash
    ./hytale.sh build
    ```
+   Only changed files are copied (checksum comparison).
 3. Restart the server:
    ```bash
    ./hytale.sh restart
    ```

-Your world data and configuration are preserved in `data/`.
+Your world data and configuration in `data/` are unaffected—only `server/` is updated.

 ## Backups